-The Colline Metallifere (Italian: [kolˈliːne metalˈliːfere], "Metal-bearing Hills") are a mountain-hill group in the Tuscan Antiapennine, in central Italy.
+The Colline Metallifere (Italian: [kolˈliːne metalˈliːfere]), or the Metalliferous Hills ("Metal-bearing Hills"), are a mountain-hill group in the Tuscan Antiapennine, in central Italy.
 They occupy the central-western part of Tuscany, divided between the provinces of Livorno, Pisa, Siena and Grosseto.

 The territory, with the exception of the Poggio di Montieri and Cornate di Gerfalco peaks, both above the 1,000 m, is mostly hilly, with a rich variety of minerary resources, whence the name.
 It also includes geothermic energy sources, part of which used in ENEL power plants at Larderello and Lago Boracifero.
 Rivers include the Cecina, the Cornia and the Merse.